mafleischer/HDHog/README.md

 Browse a folder, list files and subfolders **sorted by size accross the directory tree** so that you see the biggest first.

 ## About <a name="about"></a>
-This tool makes it easy to conveniently clean big disk space consumers by listing big files and folders in a given folder, out of which you can then select and delete.
+Free disk space.
+This tool makes it easy to conveniently clean big disk space consumers by listing big files and subfolders in a given folder, out of which you can then select and delete.